lite-xl/lite-xl.github.io/docs/user-guide/ide-setup.md

 The following is a brief overview of the plugins that, when used together, create the experience of a minimal and modern IDE.

 ## Bells and whistles
-The following plugins are meant to enrich Lite XL with handy features that make coding quicker and more pleasant to the eyes:
+The following plugins are meant to enrich Lite XL with handy features that improve the coding experience:

 - `autoinsert` and `lfautoinsert` add automatic bracket/quote insertion and text-wrapping.
 - `autosave` allows automatic file saving after every change.